 Heading 3

-7. What information needs to be included in Tennessee construction lien form?
+7. What information must be included in a Tennessee construction lien form?

 A valid lien includes the legal property description, owner information, claimant information, furnishing dates, description of work or materials, amount owed, and a notarized verification.